pavel-palta/course-dbt/greenery/submissions/week2.md

 #

-#### 9. Use the dbt docs to visualize your model DAGs to ensure the model layers make sense.
+#### 9. Use the dbt docs to visualize your model DAGs to ensure the model layers make sense

 ![Week 2 DAG](dag_week2.png "Week 2 DAG")